 From time to time an individual may find him/herself in a situation which might appear compromising to others, or which could be misconstrued.
 Equally, an individual may for whatever reason have behaved in a manner which on reflection he/she considers falls below the standard set out in the Code of Conduct/other Cognita policy, falls below the expected professional standards, or breaches this policy.
+Self-reporting in these circumstances is encouraged as it demonstrates both awareness of the expected behavioural standards and self-awareness as to the individual's own actions or how they could be perceived.
+As such, the school sees selfreporting as an important means of maintaining a culture where everyone aspires to the highest standards of conduct and behaviour.

-Low level concerns about an adult

-From time to time an individual may notice behaviour, statements, or actions in others which leave them concerned.
+Low level concerns about an adult From time to time an individual may notice behaviour, statements, or actions in others which leave them concerned.
 These are behaviour or actions which fall short of a formal allegation of abuse.
 These tend to be behaviours which indicate that our Code of Conduct has not been met.
 Any such concerns can be dealt with as a low-level concern.